Wolves in folklore, religion and mythology: United States

+Mexico

+Mexican wolves were importantly symbolic in Teotihuacan and other Pre-Columbian Mexican cultures.
+They were considered representative of the Sun, war, and the god Xolotl.

 Abrahamic traditions

 Judaism

 In the Tanakh (Hebrew Bible), the wolf symbolizes the Israelite Tribe of Benjamin.
 This symbol originates from Genesis 49:27, when the patriarch Jacob blesses his youngest son: "Benjamin is a ravenous wolf; In the morning he consumes the foe, And in the evening he divides the spoil.”
 This symbolism has been interpreted by scholars to reference such attributes as the tribe's fearless and often warlike nature (Judges 21), and to refer to some notable victorious members of the Tribe, such as King Saul and Mordecai.
 The Temple in Jerusalem was traditionally said to be partly in the territory of the Tribe of Benjamin (but mostly in that of Judah), and some traditional interpretations of the Blessing consider the ravenous wolf to refer to the Temple's altar which devoured biblical sacrifices.
-The wolf has appeared as a literary and illustrated symbol for the Tribe of Benjamin across Jewish, Samaritan, and Christian artwork - including in places of worship, bibles, and prayer books - for centuries.
+The wolf has appeared as a literary and illustrated symbol for the Tribe of Benjamin across Jewish, Samaritan, and Christian artwork - including in places of worship, bibles, and prayer books – for centuries.

-In the Book of Yeshayahu (Isaiah) (11:6), the prophet predicts that in the Messianic Age, "The wolf shall dwell with the lamb, The leopard lie down with the kid; The calf, the beast of prey, and the fatling together, With a little boy to herd them."
+In the Book of Yeshayahu (Isaiah) (11:6), the prophet predicts that in the utopian Messianic Age, "The wolf shall dwell with the lamb, The leopard lie down with the kid; The calf, the beast of prey, and the fatling together, With a little boy to herd them."

 Wolves in the Tanakh and other Jewish literature are often portrayed as predators of livestock, other wildlife, and occasionally, humans.
 The prophet Jeremiah (5:6) warns that "The wolf of the desert ravages them" as a divine punishment against transgressors.
 Rashi interprets this wolf as a representation of the antagonistic Kingdom of Media.

 Medieval Jewish folklorist Berechiah ha-Nakdan wrote about wolves extensively as characters in his Mishlè Shu'alim (Fox Fables).
+Late Victorian Anglo-Jewish stories, such as those by Israel Zangwill and Samuel Gordon, sympathetically liken the close-knit, dispersed, and persecuted Jewish community to Europe's wolves; loyal, family-oriented animals that had been killed and stereotyped unjustly due to prejudice from a Christian-majority Europe.
+The authors specifically focus on Jewish brotherhood in comparison to wolves' pack dedication.

-The Hebrew word for wolf, Ze'ev, is a historically prevalent first name for Jews.
+The Hebrew and Yiddish words for wolf, Ze'ev (זְאֵב) and Velvel (װעלװעל), are historically common first names for Jews.